 Prior to colonisation First Nations people identified each other by their language group.
 They would say "I'm a Dharawal man!" or "I'm an Wiradjuri woman."
 Some country names around the greater Sydney area include Gundungurra (near Goulburn, south-west of Sydney), Dharawal (Woolongong), Eora (Sydney; although this name is disputed), and many more.

 Others might prefer to use a name that refers to the area within Australia where they live.
 For example, Koori is used by people living in New South Wales and Victoria (the latter sometimes using 'Koorie'), while Murri is used for Queensland and far northern NSW.

-Aboriginal people discussing an appropriate name
+First Nations people discussing an appropriate name

 - "I hate the bloody word ['Indigenous'].
 United we stand."

 - "Let's get rid of the 'I' word...
 I am what I am—I am Aborigine."

 - "Using Indigenous is to me inclusive of our Torres Strait Islanders who are also part of our country but do not always refer to themselves as Aboriginal."